zhanko73/strava-tools/README.md

 strava-tools
 ============

+Library for web-scraping Strava data.

 > This library became as a fork from [loisaidasam/stravalib-scraper](https://github.com/loisaidasam/stravalib-scraper) with some extentions
-> - Shell
+> - a shell
 > - load following activity feed
 > - **send batch kudos**
 > - display / filter activities

-Library for web-scraping Strava data.

 Note: Strava does have a [developer portal](https://developers.strava.com/) complete with a proper API and examples.
 This web-scraping based library is written to complete the lack of feature of the standard API.
 Accessing Friends' acitivities and interations with them like kudoing.

-Installation:
+Installation via PyPi:
 -------------

 ```
-$ pip install -r requirements.txt
+$ pip install strava-tools
 ```

 Command line: